 I recently spoke with a young woman who despises herself because of her continual struggle with lust and pornography.
 She’s tried to obey God and run away from sin only to find herself falling into it once again.
-I’ve met others who feel similar discouragement in their marriage or on their healing journey.
+I’ve met other people who feel similar discouragement in their marriage or on their healing journey.

 Why do followers of Jesus stay captive to sin?
 Why doesn’t God fix broken marriages and heal our wounded hearts?
 If it is for freedom that Christ came, why aren’t we free?

 This is not just a theoretical question but also a practical struggle.
 And it’s not just a struggle for the men and women I minister to, but it’s a personal battle.
 I know what it feels like to want to be free from sin and brokenness but to experience it overpowering me day after day.

 I was recently reading Luke 18, and the Lord showed me three specific roadblocks that keep His children from victory.
 In this passage, Jesus is teaching about prayer – how we should appeal to the Father.
 He gives three separate, complementary pictures about how to approach the Father with our sin and brokenness.
 I’ve read this passage of Scripture before, but this time I saw it in light of how there may be roadblocks in the journey to freedom.
 Whether you are battling your own sin or the devastating impact of someone else’s sin, Jesus’ words may unlock victory.

 Roadblock #1 – We give up.